310g17/librarySystem/README.md

  <H3>User Class: User.java - Subclass of User </H3><br/>
 User(int UID, String name, String password, String[] borrowedBooks, LocalDate[] dateBor).
 Method to create a User boject.
 Calls super of the account abstract. <br/>

+  <H3> Account Database:  accountDatabase.java</H3><br/>
+  This code consist of 1 empty constructor that will initialize default value (0,-1 or null) to the appropriate attributes and a constructor that takes all attributes as it's parameter. <br/>
+  readDB(String path) method will take path as it's parameter and will read csv file that contains dummy database and read it line by line.
+Each value will be split using (,) delimeter and store it in an arraylist which later on are used to create objects based on the value/attributes. <br/>
+  setBook(int index, String newBook) will take an index of the user that are stored in the arraylist of objects and set either book1 or book2 attribute to the new value. **Note: Because our csv file is still small, we could still use an index to find the object.
+However, we will change the method in the future to get the index by itself (using getter)** <br/>
+  removeBook(int index, String oldbook) same as the ssetBook(int index, String newBook) method, it will still take an index and string to remove book from user.
+This method will compare either book1 or book2 of the user and remove it. **Note: Because our csv file is still small, we could still use an index to find the object.
+However, we will change the method in the future to get the index by itself (using getter)** <br/>

 <H2>Our Work Breakdown Structure</H2>
 Highlighting our team's distribution of responsibilities, we've created a work breakdown structure (WBS) to further help with the project management.<br/>